rock-core/rock-and-syskit/source/workspace/os_dependencies.html.md

 {:toc}

-While the main purpose of Autoproj is to allow to build packages from source, it would be silly to not rely on prebuilt packages offered by the underlying operating system.
-To that effect, Autoproj has a mechanism to declare packages that are provided by external package managers.
-One may also automatically fall back to source-based packages on platforms where the prebuilt package is either not suitable, or not available.
+While the main purpose of Autoproj is to build packages from source, it would be silly to not rely on prebuilt packages offered by the underlying operating system.
+Autoproj does it by integrating with other package managers.
+One may also automatically fall back to source-based packages on platforms where the prebuilt package is either not suitable (e.g. too old or too new), or not available.

 The main purpose of the osdeps system is to provide a mapping from a package name (which is arbitrary) to a set of packages that should be installed by